2–2A High Petergate

-2–2A High Petergate is an historic building in York, England.
-A Grade II listed building, it stands adjacent to (and partially built into) Bootham Bar at the opposite end of High Petergate from York Minster.
-It was built around 1840; a shopfront was added the following century.
+2–2A High Petergate is a historic building in York, England.
+A Grade II listed structure, it stands next to Bootham Bar and is partly built into it, at the opposite end of High Petergate from York Minster.
+It dates from around 1840, with a shopfront added in the following century.

-As of 2023, the building, and the adjacent number 4 High Petergate, is occupied by the twelve-bedroom inn The Fat Badger, which opened in May 2022.
-The inn's bar and some of its guest rooms occupy the ground floor and first floor, respectively, of 2 and 2A.
-The Fat Badger succeeded another inn, the Lamb & Lion.
+As of 2023 the building, and the neighbouring No. 4, formerly the Bootham Bar Hotel, is occupied by the twelve-bedroom inn The Fat Badger, which opened in May 2022.
+The inn's bar occupies the ground floor of Nos.
+2 and 2A, with guest rooms on the first floor.
+The Fat Badger replaced the previous inn, the Lamb & Lion.